About Water Security

 Water security means water is effectively and holistically managed to support human well-being, socio-economic development and the environment, with an emphasis on ensuring equitable access to safe water and sanitation for the very poor, the vulnerable and disaster-affected populations.

 Ensuring that all communities live in a water-secure world is foundational to humanitarian and development programs at Catholic Relief Services.
-Our strategic vision for 2030 centers on water security by asserting that water security is a human right, inalienably tied to our health, dignity and socio-economic development.
 As Pope Francis noted at the Pontifical Academy of Sciences in February 2018, “The right to water is essential for the survival of persons and decisive for the future of humanity.”

 Water, Sanitation and Hygiene (WASH)Access to clean water and sanitation is vital in an emergency.
 Learn about our work in Water, Sanitation and Hygiene (WASH) ›

-Watershed ManagementCRS knows the importance of the environment on adequate water supply.
-Learn about our work in Watershed Management ›
+Water in Sustainable LandscapesCRS knows the importance of the environment on adequate water supply.
+Learn about our work in Water in Sustainable Landscapes ›

 Research & Publications